-One of the main limitations in the synthesis of mixed-metal frameworks, by either direct or postsynthetic methods, is the likeliness of producing segregated single-component phases rather than a homogeneous distribution of the metals at an atomic level in the structure of the heterometallic MOF.
-18 This problem is generally not discoverable by the characterization techniques used and requires more advanced tools such as Xray absorption and high-resolution spectroscopies.21 We used EXAFS (Ti and Co K-edges) to correlate the degree of transformation with the changes to the local composition and structure of the SBUs with time (Figure 3f,g and section \$4.10 in the Supporting Information).
-Ti and Co K-edge EXAFS data collected on the MUV-101 phase at 77 K demonstrate the presence of heterobimetallic TiCo2 clusters, with Ti-Co distances of ca. 2.94 Å (Table S8 in the Supporting Information).
-This intermetallic distance in the heterometallic cluster of MUV-101 is significantly shorter than the Ti-Ti distances seen in homometallic MIL-100(Ti) (i.e., 3.47 Å)27 and agrees well with our DFT models and the crystallographic data reported for other heterometallic TiCo2 clusters,30 ruling out the formation of segregated phases.
-The detailed analyses of the Ti K-edge XANES region indicate the presence of a three-component pre-edge feature at 4971.5 eV after long transmetalation times, characteristic of centrosymmetric sixcoordinated Ti4+ centers.31,32 The intermediate stages of transformation show more distorted octahedral geometries.
-With regard to the local structure of the cobalt centers in MUV-101(Co), Co K-edge XANES data show the presence of a pre-edge feature at 7709.2 eV after equivalent reaction times indicative of $\mathrm{Co^{2+}}$ with slightly distorted octahedral geometries, consistent with the formation of $\mathrm{TiCo_2}$ clusters.
-For a better understanding of the transformation process at the nanoscale, we next used scanning transmission electron microscopy (STEM) with EDX to collect high-resolution elemental maps throughout a slice of the crystals (Figure 4).
-MUV-101(Co)-
+One of the main limitations in the synthesis of mixed-metal frameworks, either by direct or post-synthetic methods, is the likeliness of producing segregated single component phases rather than a homogeneous distribution of the metals at an atomic level in the structure of the heterometallic MOF.18 This problem is generally not amenable to the characterization techniques used and requires more advanced tools as X-Ray absorption or highresolution spectroscopies.21 We used EXAFS (Ti and Co Kedges) to correlate the degree of transformation with the changes to the local composition and structure of the SBUs with time (Figure 3f, g and Supporting Section S4.10).
+Ti and Co K-edge EXAFS data collected on the MUV-101 phase at 77K demonstrate the presence of hetero-bimetallic TiCo2 clusters, with Ti-Co distances of ca. 2.94 Å (Supporting Table S7).
+This intermetallic distance in the heterometallic cluster of MUV-101 is significantly shorter than the Ti-Ti distances seen in homometallic MIL-100(Ti) (i.e. 3.47 Å)27 and agrees well with our DFT models and the crystallographic data reported for other heterometallic TiCo2 clusters,30 ruling out the formation of segregated phases.
+The detailed analyses of the Ti K-edge XANES region indicate the presence of a 3-component pre-edge feature at 4971.5 eV after long transmetalation times, characteristic of centrosymmetric 6-coordinated Ti+4 centers.31,32 The intermediate stages of transformation show more distorted octahedral geometries.
+Regarding the local structure of the cobalt centres in MUV-101(Co), Co K-edge XANES data show the presence of a pre-edge feature at 7709.2 eV after equivalent reaction times indicative of Co2+ with slightly distorted octahedral geometries, consistent with the formation of TiCo2 clusters.33 For a better understanding of the transformation process at the nanoscale, we next used scanning transmission electron microscopy (STEM) with EDX to collect high-resolution elemental maps throughout a slice of the crystals (Figure 4).
+MUV-101(Co)-1d and 30d crystals were isolated, washed thoroughly and sectioned with focused ion beam (FIB).
+STEM-EDX of the lamellae at an early stage of transformation confirm that the material grown on the external surface of the crystal is richer in cobalt and poorer in calcium compared to the interior.
+This spatial control over chemical composition agrees well with a diffusion-controlled process in which metal exchange induces the formation of MUV-101(Co) at expense of MUV-10(Ca) crystals.
+We do not observe any signatures that account for the deposition of amorphous oxide coatings or segregation of phases confirming the homogeneity of the process also at the nanoscale.
+Moreover, STEM-EDX spectral maps at different regions inside several crystals confirm the formation of a new material upon metal exchange with relative Ti, Co and Ca contents consistent with the EDX analyses of bulk crystals (Supporting Section S4.11).

 Figure 4.
-STEM-EDX of FIB-sectioned lamellae of MUV-101(Co)-1d and -30d showing the relative distribution of Ca (blue), Co (pink), and Ti (green) from the external surface to the inside of the crystal.
+STEM-EDX of FIB-sectioned lamellae of MUV-101(Co)-1d and 30d showing the relative distribution of Ca (blue), Co (pink) and Ti (green) from the external surface to the inside of the crystal.